Car Insurance

 Student AStudent B

-Note:(3/3A syllabus: 31 sections and 12 test routes)(2-hour sessions of S$25/hr and 2 circuit sessions; Private lessons require fewer sessions)
+Note:(3/3A syllabus: 31 sections and 12 test routes)(2-hour sessions of S$44/hr and 2 circuit sessions; Private lessons typically require fewer sessions)

 Driving License ApplicationS$50S$50

-Typically, students who take lessons from driving schools would pass on the first try because driving schools go through a very systematic syllabus and students are free to use to test driving circuits for more practice.
+That being said, students who take lessons from driving schools typically pass on the first try because driving schools go through a very systematic syllabus and students are free to use to test driving circuits for more practice.
 In contrast, private lessons do not provide a lot of opportunities to practice at the test circuits, and many people do not pass the test on the first try.
-However, considering the prices above, even if Student B fails on the first go and takes another driving test, he may still spend less money than Student A.

 Which Option to Choose?